• Skip to primary navigation

 “I will be like dew to the people of Israel.
 They will blossom like flowers.
 They will be firmly rooted like cedars from Lebanon.
 They will be like growing branches.
 They will be beautiful like olive trees.
 They will be fragrant like cedars from Lebanon.”

-Flowers in this verse describes the spiritual growth of God’s followers.
+Flowers in this verse describe the spiritual growth of God’s followers.
 Like flowers, our spirit needs to be watered, soiled, and taken care of.
-Because they worship God, human beings will grow in spirit, and act with kindness among their peers.
+Because they worship God, human beings will grow in spirit and act with kindness among their peers.

 Use this verse whenever you feel lost or challenged.
-Understand that when you stay rooted to God’s Word, you will experience great joy and uplifting.
-Include this in your prayers to for guidance and enlightenment.
+Understand that when you stay rooted in God’s Word, you will experience great joy and uplifting.
+Include this in your prayers for guidance and enlightenment.

 James 1:10-11